lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-We can do the same thing for the list of adjusted models, but instead, we bind rows for both unadjusted and adjusted models.
+Let's do the same thing wit the list of adjusted models, but instead, we bind rows for both unadjusted and adjusted models.
 This puts all model items into a single dataframe.
-Lastly, we add information about the outcome.
-We now have a single model dataframe we can use to create plots and tables.
+Lastly, let's add information about the outcome.
+We now have a single model dataframe that we can use to create plots and tables.

 ---